fragcolor-xyz/shards/docs/docs/reference/shards/lisp/macros.md

     ))
     ```

-For a wire to be executed, it must first be scheduled on a `mesh` and then that that mesh needs to run.
+For a Wire to be executed, it must first be scheduled on a `Mesh` and then that that Mesh needs to run.

 === "Code"

     ```clojure linenums="1"
-    (defmesh main)          ;; define a mesh
+    (defmesh main)          ;; define a Mesh
-    (defloop my-loop        ;; define a looped wire (Msg "Hello World!"))
+    (defloop my-loop        ;; define a looped Wire (Msg "Hello World!"))
     (schedule main my-loop) ;;
-    (run main)              ;; run wires scheduled on this mesh
+    (run main)              ;; run Wires scheduled on this Mesh
     ```
 === "Result"